pmmaga/phocker/README.md

 ## Usage

-Now you can use `./phocker run [command]` to execute any command in the container.
+Now you can use `./phocker run [image] [command]` to execute any command in the container.

+The container is not being removed after exiting.
+Periodical cleanup of the `containers/` folder may be advisable.

 ### Examples